Information about HIV

 Pregnancy, childbirth and breastfeeding

-HIV can be transmitted from the mother to the foetus or child during pregnancy, childbirth or breastfeeding if the mother is not taking HIV medication.
-When the mother is on effective medication, there is no risk for transmission from mother to child.
+HIV can be transmitted to the fetus or child during pregnancy, childbirth or breastfeeding if the person who is pregnant or breastfeeding is not taking HIV medication.
+When the person is on effective medication, there is no risk for transmission to the child.

 Read more about HIV and pregnancy from here >>